txdat/notes/obsidian/computer science/database/database internals/transaction processing.md

 	- more frequently accessed items have higher chance of retention and vice versa
 # recovery
 - write-ahead log (WAL) (commit log) is **append-only** disk-resident structure for crash and transaction recovery
-- every record in WAL has unique and monotonically increaseing log sequence number (LSN) -> all logs records have to be flushed on disk in LSN order
+- every record in WAL has unique and monotonically increasing log sequence number (LSN) -> all logs records have to be flushed on disk in LSN order

 # transaction isolation
 ### read/write anomalies